Test in a live environment

 Install-Package IronPdf

-Visit the IronPDF page at https://www.nuget.org/packages/IronPdf on the NuGet website to learn more about IronPDF's features, compatibility, and other download options.
+Visit the IronPDF page on the NuGet website to learn more about IronPDF's features, compatibility, and other download options.

 Alternatively, you can incorporate IronPDF directly into your project by using its DLL file.
-To download the ZIP file containing the DLL, click this link.
+To download the ZIP file containing the DLL, click on the IronPDF ZIP file download page.
 Once it has been unzipped, include the DLL in your project.

 This integration enables real-time document creation and customization, making it suitable for various use cases such as generating reports, invoices, and statements based on live data streams.